lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Multi-line comments start with `\*` and end with `*\`.
 Those are placed on separate lines.
 No blank lines after symbols denoting the beginning of a comment and before ones at the end.

 Comments, both single- and multi-line, are placed on the line above the commented code and separated from a preceding code by a blank line.
 The latter is not relevant if a comment is the first line of the scope.
-Also, it's acceptable to place one-line comments in the end of the commented line of code, separating it by a space, if and only if the comment doesn't make this line too long.
+Also, it's acceptable to place one-line comments at the end of the commented line of code, separating it by a space, if and only if the comment doesn't make this line too long.

 [Return to Table of Contents](#table-of-contents)